opnsense/docs/source/manual/aliases.rst

 the correct CIDR mask for each entry.
 For instance a /32 specifies a single IPv4 host, or /128 specifies a single IPv6 host, whereas /24 specifies 255.255.255.0 and /64 specifies a normal IPv6 network.
+Network type Aliases can contain exclusion hosts or networks.
+Exclusion addresses starts with "!" sign (eg !192.168.0.0/24) and can be used to exclude hosts or networks from current Alias or Network Group Alias

 ..................
 Ports